build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 > So far we used the Anthropic Claude v2 model.
 You can also try the [Cohere model example](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples/blob/master/cohere-text-generation/main.go) for text generation.
 To run: `go run cohere-text-generation/main.go`

-## Image generation
+## Image Generation

-Another bread and butter use case of Generative AI!
+Image generation is another bread and butter use case of Generative AI!
 [This example](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples/blob/master/stablediffusion-image-gen/main.go) uses the Stable Diffusion XL model in Amazon Bedrock to generate an image given a prompt and other parameters.

 To try it out: